-In addition to those over 65 years old, we recommend vaccination against the flu and pneumococcal infection in the autumn for those who have certain chronic medical conditions that put them at higher risk (e.g. pregnant women, patients with long-term health conditions and healthcare workers) should they develop the flu or a pneumococcal infection such as pneumococcal pneumonia.
-Please enquire at reception in September/early October.
+In addition to those over 65 years old, we recommend vaccination against the flu and pneumococcal infection in the autumn for those who have certain chronic medical conditions that put them at higher risk (e.g.

 Covid Vaccination

 We recommend vaccination against Covid infection for those who are eligible.
 The administration of these vaccination clinics is coordinated by BCUHB.
 Please do not contact our surgery about arranging this vaccination, but visit the BCUHB website here for more information: https://bcuhb.nhs.wales/covid-19/covid-19-vaccinations/